ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 # Tutorial

 We will first start off by creating the Solidity interface that we want our precompile to implement.
 This will be the HelloWorld Interface.
 It will have two simple functions, `sayHello` and `setGreeting`.
 These two functions will demonstrate the getting and setting respectively of a value using state access.
+For the rest of the tutorial, we will be working in a new branch in Subnet-EVM.

 We will place the interface in `./contract-examples/contracts`